MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ## Errors in native code

 The Kusto engine is written in native code.
-For more information about errors in native code, please see [Errors in native code](../../concepts/errorsinnativecode.md).
+For more information about errors in native code, see [Errors in native code](../../concepts/errorsinnativecode.md).